rohan843/CTFs/picoCTF_132_GET_aHEAD/README.md

 There seems no JS involved whatsoever.
 There was an `action` attribute in a `form` element with the value `index.php`.
 There was a `GET` request and another `POST` request made with this same `action` value.

 This suggests there is a PHP file `index.php` at the server.
 Possibly the one that contains the flag.

+---

+I made a `GET` request to the `index.php` endpoint (`curl http://mercury.picoctf.net:15931/index.php`) but got the same HTML back.
+Based on the [last](../picoCTF_105_Stonks/) CTF I did, I've learned that focussing on user inputs rather than outputs is more useful for exploitation.
+Therefore, I'll focus on the `POST` request to this endpoint now.